elehma4/elehma4/README.md

 ## Hi there! 👋

-### Full-Stack Web Developer - looking for a new role to fill!
+### JR Full-Stack Developer & Blockchain Enthusiast - looking for a new role to fill!

 ### View My Portfolio: https://elehman-portfolio-nextjs.vercel.app/
 <br>